TonyMSc/rl_first_project/report.md

 ### Model Architectures
 ## Dueling Deep Q
-The Dueling Deep Q changes the neural network
 ### Learning Algorithm
+The Dueling Deep Q does not change the training process, the changes are in the neural network output layer.
+The output is split into two parts

 $Q_{\pi}(s, a) := V_{\pi}(s) + A_{\pi}(s, a)$ \
 where \